Hey. 你好. Qué pasa? Nzuri? Bon.

 Over the past few years I’ve seen the dividends of all my language study from my twenties.
 Often on the road I get the chance to chatter in a foreign language, which often leads to people asking me, “Bren you speak Spanish too?
 How many languages do you speak?”

-The truth is I speak far fewer than I would like, and nowhere near as well as I would like; one fluently (English), one pretty well (Spanish), two broken (Chinese, Swahili) and one not well at all (French).
-But even that scruffy résumé has served me really well on my travels.
+The truth is I speak far fewer than I would like, and nowhere near as well as I would like.
+But even my scruffy résumé has served me really well on my travels.
 Just a few words in another language has opened doors to some incredible experiences.

 Language has fascinated me ever since I started travelling – that we all say the same things in such different ways.
 This led to me spending much time and money during my travels to learn language and reduce my dependency on English.
 Funnily I always thought language was fun for everyone – like video games and eating ice cream.
 It didn’t occur to me that many people actually don’t like learning language.
 Which explains why so many never do.

-Today’s post will hopefully change that for some of you.
 Language doesn’t need to be a mammoth task, and it doesn’t require months and months of studying to be able to say a few basic things.
-I’ll take you through a few tips and hacks that will have you holding your own in just a few days.
+In this guide I’ll take you through a few tips and hacks that will have you holding your own in just a few days.
 Once you experience that and have your first conversation in another language, however broken it might be, I promise, travelling will never be the same again.

 Why learn the local language